DePimmer/ReLifeCycleGraduationProject/README.md

 **In the repository**
 - **Code:** Folder containing all source code for the plugin.
-- **Database:** Folder containing a MySQL database schema for a material database.
+- **Database:** Folder containing a MySQL database schema for the material database.
-- **Example files:** Folder containing Grasshopper example files demonstrating the workings of ReLifeCycle, how to connect a user interface and how to integrate it with the Galapagos and Wallacei third-party optimisation plugins.
+- **Example files:** Folder containing Grasshopper example files demonstrating the workings of ReLifeCycle, how to connect the user interface and how to integrate ReLifeCycle with the Galapagos and Wallacei third-party optimisation plugins.

 **Additional resources**
 - **Report:** Link to thesis will be placed here after publication.